CuriousNeuralNerd/CuriousNeuralNerd/README.md

 ## 👋 About Me

-I'm an Applied-AI specialist and Ph.D. student at the University of Tennessee, Knoxville, passionate about developing **robust, multi-modal recognition systems** for real-world deployment.
+I'm an Applied-AI/ML specialist and Ph.D. student at the University of Tennessee, Knoxville, passionate about developing **robust, multi-modal recognition systems** for real-world deployment.
 With **8+ years of experience** and **10+ technical projects**, I focus on the intersection of behavioral biometrics, medical vision applications, and cutting-edge AI systems.

 🔬 **Research Collaborator** at Oak Ridge National Laboratory (ORNL)
 🎓 **Expected Ph.D.
 Completion**: 2027